-With a 60-year heritage, Gallivan, White & Boyd, P.A. is one of the Southeast’s leading litigation and business law firms.
+With a 60-year heritage, Gallivan, White, & Boyd, P.A. is one of the Southeast’s leading litigation and business law firms.
 GWB's products liability team has extensive experience in defending a wide variety of products liability claims, including mass tort and catastrophic loss claims, as well as conducting accident investigations and providing strategic advocacy services to our clients.
-Gallivan, White & Boyd, P.A. has offices in Greenville, S.C., Columbia, S.C., and Charlotte, N.C.
+Gallivan, White & Boyd, P.A. has offices in Greenville, S.C., Charleston, S.C., Columbia, S.C., and Charlotte, N.C.

 That’s right; it’s all about the cosmic rays.
 Debra Cassens Weiss of the ABA Journalreported this week upon speculation that cosmic rays may be the cause of the sudden acceleration issues in Toyota vehicles.
 Of course, cosmic rays have prompted all sorts of problems in the past.
 In 1961, they caused four would-be astronauts to evolve and become the superhero group, the Fantastic Four (as indicated above).
 We’re wondering, would Reed Richards testify for the Plaintiffs or the defense in the Toyota cases on this issue?

 Tim Smith of the Greenville Newsreports on a recent presentation by South Carolina Supreme Court Chief Justice Jean Toal in which she indicated the following troubling news: “Your court system is $11.5 million down at this time and about to run out of money.
 We can’t continue to operate like this.”
 Toal plans to work with South Carolina legislators to resolve the issue by increasing filing fees for complaints and motions.